pyllyukko/harden.yml/README.md

   * Removes world-readibility from /var/www
   * Removes world-readibility from home directories

+**TODO**: Add a table about file ownership & permission changes.
+At least the most relevant ones.

 ### Network related

 * Creates and enables a basic firewall